Tibane, Limpopo: Central Business District

 The Central Business District of Tibane includes a wide range of services which are rare in other villages of the municipality.
 These include many trading stores and general dealers; a filling station; panelbeaters and mechanics, a taxi rank; a post office; a small claims court; ICT shops; brick-manufacturers; steel and iron works and others.
 Some more formal businesses such as funeral parlours also have offices in the location.
 Matlala SAPS station is a mere 2 km south of the CBD in Ga-Ramokadikadi.
 Almost all of the businesses are located near the road intersection.
-The planned shopping centre will also form part of the CBD.